gamer-project/gamer/doc/wiki/Adding-New-Simulations.md

 pre-declared index variables directly.

-3. Define a function called, for example, `AddNewParticleAttribute_NewProblem()` and invoke `AddParticleAttribute()` for each of the new attribute.
+3. Define a function called, for example, `AddNewParticleAttribute_NewProblem()` and invoke `AddParticleAttributeFlt()` and `AddParticleAttributeInt()` for each of the new floating-point and integer attribute, respectively.
 For example,

     ```C++
     void AddNewParticleAttribute_NewProblem()